orayta dišliháyya:morayn le’orha ligyorin

 10. 1My child, on the day you finally come to enter into the covenant as one of God’s people, you shall remember that you will be standing there in order to enter into a covenant with Adonai our God, a covenant which Adonai made and sealed with an oath; 2for God will confirm you on that day as one of His people, that He may be your God, likewise as He promised and as He swore to our fathers, Abraham, Isaac and Jacob.
 3For thus said Adonai: “I am making this covenant, with its oath, not only with you who are standing here today in the presence of Adonai your God, but also with those who are not here today.”

 4When you enter into the covenant, keep your heart and mind always set on your heavenly Father who made you, so that you remember to observe according to its edicts: 5that you shall keep the Sabbath, and on that day you will rest and desist from any kind of work.
-6Even your manservants and maidservants shall rest, as also your oxen and your donkeys.
+6Even your manservants and maidservants shall rest, as also your oxen and your donkeys, and all your animals.

 11. 1My child, before you enter the covenant, destroy all altars to false gods in your homes, and cast out all idols and graven images; 2when you enter the Covenant, you shall turn away from the worship of other gods; 3thereafter you shall not bow down to any false god; you shall not sacrifice to it or worship it; you shall not make any cast metal idols for yourselves, nor set up sacred stones nor worship them.

-4My child, do not pray in any name other than in the name of Adonai; the names of other gods shall not be heard on your lips.
-5You shall not use the name of Adonai who made you to swear false oaths.
+4My child, do not pray in any name other than in the holy name of YHVH; the names of other gods shall not be heard on your lips.
+5You shall not use the name of YHVHwho made you to swear false oaths.

 6After you have entered the Covenant, remember that every first offspring that opens the womb belongs to Adonai; buy back the first offspring of all domestic animals that are not kosher, whether male or female; 7redeem the first-born child with silver drachmai to the weight of five shekels of silver; also the first-born son, if the first child is a girl.
 8If there are no sons of Aaron among you, then give the money to the itinerant preachers who come along to you; if you have no itinerant preachers, then distribute the money among the poor.
 9Do these things, and you will realise the true value of life, for everything belongs to Adonai, and proceeds from Him as a gift.